json-api/json-api/examples/index.md

 ### Ruby

 * [ActiveModel::Serializers](https://github.com/rails-api/active_model_serializers)
-is one of the original examplar implementations, but is slightly out of date at the moment.
+is one of the original exemplar implementations, but is slightly out of date at the moment.

 * [The rabl wiki](https://github.com/nesquena/rabl/wiki/Conforming-to-jsonapi.org-format)